helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 - Marc's [post][paeppers-llm-agent] on building an LLM agent from scratch
 - Kai's [post][kaichaos-qa-bot] on building a Q&A bot to query a PDF
 - Chanin's [post][st-llama2-chatbot] on building a Llama2 chatbot with replicate
+- Eugene's [post][eugenes-obsidian-assistant] on building an a very similar Obsidian copilot

 ## Fundamental concepts
 Virtual assistant is one way to call it.
 More commonly however, they are called LLM agents.
-These are programs that leverage Large Language Models (LLMs) to make decisions about when and how to utilize one tool out of their own toolbox in order to accomplish its tasks.
-Provided with the right tools, agents can interact with external systems, overcoming inherent limitations of LLMs such as knowledge cutoffs, hallucinations, and even simple math.
+These are programs that leverage Large Language Models (LLMs) to make decisions about when and how to utilize one tool out of their own toolbox in order to accomplish their task.
+Provided with the right tools, agents can interact with external systems, overcoming inherent limitations of LLMs such as knowledge cutoffs, hallucinations, or doing exact calculations.
 Tools can take different forms, ranging from API calls (think of searching the web) and Python functions to webhook-based plugins.

 So, how would the interaction with an agent look like?
 A straightforward method involves passing an entire description of the task to an LLM - with a curated list of tools, instructions and all other information it might need.
 Where not so long ago, you would write a code with many if-else statements to define the behavior of program, nowadays you can rely on LLMs to "understand" what you want from plain English.
 An example of such a prompt might resemble the following, potentially incorporating few-shot examples to enhance the LLM's accuracy in selecting the appropriate tool.
 There will be more detailed examples following.